kirstymcnaught/OptiKeyWiki/System-requirements.md

 Your device should be relatively modern/capable, but high end computer specs are not required by OptiKey.

-**N.B.** If you are using an eye tracking device your pc/laptop/tablet will need to meet the minimum requirements of your eye tracker's software.
+If you are using an eye tracking device your pc/laptop/tablet will need to meet the minimum requirements of your eye tracker's software.
 These are typically more than enough for OptiKey to run flawlessly.